Who Said Photography

 ISO Digital noise is a type of noise or grain often seen in photos shot with a digital camera using a high ISO setting.
 This noise is caused by the sensor in the camera, and it can significantly reduce the quality of the photo.
 There are several ways to reduce ISO noise.
 Lower the ISO on your camera to shoot in RAW format instead of JPEG, and use post-processing software to remove the noise from your photos.

 Maximum ISO on digital photography cameras can result in a comparable drop in quality, as well as an increase in what is known as “noise.”
 It’s the digital version of grain, and it gives the image a “chunky” aspect.
-With early digital cameras, ISOs as low as 800 could have undesirable levels of noise.
+With early digital cameras, ISOs as low as 800 could have undesirable level of noise.

 How Does ISO Noise Exposure Affect Photography?